-Things to do in Vienna August 2018.
-August is a great month to explore Vienna’s green side.
-While the Film and Food Festival on Rathausplatz and the Summerstage at Danube Canal continue in the city centre, there are a few excellent corners to discover in the Vienna Woods, just at your doorstep.Wine tasting tours, boat trips on the Danube, and a segway tour through Vienna are among my favourite things to do in and around my hometown.
+Things to do in Vienna August 2020.
+Allowing space and ‘uncorking’ the hand sanitizers, Vienna events in August are pretty back to normal.
+For example, the Film and Food Festival on Rathausplatz and the Summerstage at Danube Canal continue in the city centre.
+What’s more, two overdue cultural openings will let us celebrate a new start.
+In the Vienna Woods, there are a few quiet outdoor corners to discover.
+Together with small group wine tasting tours, boat trips on the Danube, and a segway tour through Vienna you’ll get good breathing space.

-Things to do in Vienna August 2018.
+Things to do in Vienna August 2020.
 Did you come to Vienna to see an artificial beach?
 Probably not.
 You shouldn’t miss one of the most popular summer hangouts in the city, though.
 Strandbar Herrmann is an urban beach that encapsulates summer in the city along the Danube Canal.
-It is a magic mix of a relaxed beer garden, a chic bar and restaurant, and a social meeting point with a programme ranging from live DJ music from late afternoons to Saturday brunches and kids’ ‘Punch and Judy’ shows.
+It is a magic mix of a relaxed beer garden, a chic bar and restaurant, and a social meeting point with daily events ranging from live DJ music from late afternoons to Saturday brunches and kids’ ‘Punch and Judy’ shows.

 Location: Herrmannpark, A-1030 Vienna (close to Urania)

-Opening Times: April to October; daily 10am to 10pm; cocktail happy hour 7 to 8pm
+Opening Times: since 15th May; daily 10am to 10pm; cocktail happy hour 7 to 8pm

-Things to do in Vienna August 2018.
+Things to do in Vienna August 2020.
 My city segway tour along Ringstrasse avenue and then right into the city centre was the most fun sightseeing tour I ever did.
-And I thoroughly refreshed my school knowledge about Viennese history.
+And I thoroughly refreshed my knowledge about Viennese history.

 Learn about the best segway tours in Vienna.